mkazia/webui-authorize/README.md

 # webui-authorize
 Restrict Hadoop WebUI to a authorized users and groups defined by ACL

-Provides class com.cloudera.ps.authentication.WebUIAuthorizationHandler that implementats org.apache.hadoop.security.authentication.serverAltKerberosAuthenticationHandler.
-The alternate authentication method offered by this class delegates to the parent class org.apache.hadoop.security.authentication.server.KerberosAuthenticationHandler to authenticate the user with SPENGO.
+Provides class com.cloudera.ps.authentication.WebUIAuthorizationHandler that implementats org.apache.hadoop.security.authentication.server.KerberosAuthenticationHandler.
+The authenticate method offered by this class delegates to the parent class org.apache.hadoop.security.authentication.server.KerberosAuthenticationHandler to authenticate the user with SPENGO.
 Once Authenticated, it checks if the user is authorized against a configured ACL.

 ## Enabling WebUIAuthorizationHandler on Hadoop Web UIs
 * Stop Hadoop